 Gifts of Relaxation

 - Treat a loved one (or yourself!) to a day of relaxation!
-I love the Zeel on-demand in-home massages!
+I love the in-home massages from Zeel on-demand.
 Massage therapists show up at your house with a massage table!
-Get a same-day, in-home massage with a few taps of the Zeel app, or book via web.
-Redeem at http://zeel.com/invite/9qa2 .
-You can use my personal Zeel invite code, 9qa2, and get $25 off your first Zeel Massage (they also do gifts certificates)!
-Spa Finder is another great resource to find someplace local and they offer gift certificates.
+Get a same-day, in-home massage with a few taps of the Zeel app, or book via their website.
+You can use my personal Zeel invite code, 9qa2, and get $25 off your first Zeel Massage!
+(They also do gift certificates.)
+Spa Finder is another great resource to find someplace local, and they offer gift certificates.

 - Sleep Sound Machine – This one adapts to the noise level in your environment, so it’s especially useful for those near busy streets or loud cities.